jebitok-dev/bt-resources/quotes/code-quote.md

 ```

 ```
-“Optimism is an occupational hazard of programming: feedback is the treatment. “
+“Optimism is an occupational hazard of programming:feedback is the treatment. “
 Kent Beck
 ```

 ```
 “When to use iterative development?
 You should use iterative development only on projects that you want to succeed.”
 Martin Fowler
 ```